 Anyone who’s ever walked into a cool apartment can share the slightly jealous sentiment of wanting to get the same look and vibe in their own home.
-But when the time finally comes to remodel your home, those dreams can soon start to feel impossible.
-Contractor bills and never ending choices can be overwhelming to say the least.
+But when the time finally comes to remodel, those dreams can soon start to feel impossible.
+Contractor bills and neverending choices can be overwhelming to say the least.

-Though you can’t change your home over night, a mirco remodel is always possible and lucky for us, Esfahani was kind enough to share some helpful hacks on how to style a chic, sophisticated, and polished home.
+Though you can’t change your home overnight, a micro remodel is always possible, and lucky for us, Esfahani was kind enough to share some helpful hacks on how to style a chic, sophisticated, and polished home.
 Scroll through to hear it all.

 Find a style that works with your home

 Be practical when choosing how you’ll decorate your home or a particular room in your house.
 “Your home should fit with the type of lifestyle you live,” says Esfahani.
 “Don’t go for ultra-clean and modern if you have kids running around.
 You want to create an environment that everyone can enjoy.”

 Design is a beautiful way to tell a story.
 “I think it’s important to have your home reflect your own personal style,” says Esfahani.
 “What do you want your guests to know about you?”

 Different décor styles have different feels.
 Some are simple, while others have unconventional structures.
 Knowing your décor style allows you to make a home that is designed cohesively.
 Esfahani tells us that there are many styles to choose from like minimalist, eclectic, transitional, mid-century and coastal.
 “Right now, I’ve been seeing a lot more minimalist design as well as coastal,” says Esfahani.